 The real attraction of the Cat S48c is the rugged construction.
 A tough protective body scores it MIL-SPEC 810G, meaning you can drop it without fear, the IP68 rating means it can be submerged in up to four feet of water for 35 minutes without suffering damage, and it can deal with temperatures from minus 13 all the way up to 131 degrees Fahrenheit.
 There’s a programmable key on the side of the phone that can be used for push-to-talk with Sprint Direct Connect Plus and that 5-inch screen can also be used with gloves or wet hands.

 All this ruggedness makes it an ideal device for anyone who works outdoors or in a harsh environment, but it may also appeal to people who are sick of expensive repair bills.
-The Cat S48c comes with a one-year warranty and a one-year extended warranty that includes free screen replacement if you manage to break your display.
+The Cat S48c comes with a one-year extended warranty that includes free screen replacement if you manage to break your display.

 “We see this as a workhorse, rugged smartphone that sits right in the middle of our line up at a mass market price point,” John Tudhope, Director Device Portfolio Strategy for Sprint, told Digital Trends.
 “We think it has great appeal for the small business and enterprise segments, as well as for consumers who want something rugged at an affordable price.”

 Tough devices fit perfectly with the Caterpillar brand which has long been associated with machinery and construction.
 While Sprint has been selling rugged phones for a while now, they have traditionally lacked strong branding.